 |Location:||Upper Turon, 40 km north-east of Bathurst||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||Collision with terrain|

-|Report status:||Pending||Highest injury level:||Fatal|
+|Report status:||Final||Highest injury level:||Fatal|

 |Aircraft manufacturer||Airparts NZ Ltd|

-|Aircraft model||FU-24 STALLION|
+|Aircraft model||FU-24 Stallion|

 |Type of operation||Aerial Work|

-|Damage to aircraft||Substantial|
+|Damage to aircraft||Destroyed|

 |Departure point||Red Hill Airstrip, NSW|